TheresaLui/SelfHelpContent_v2/articles/apollo.microsoft.sql.db/microsoft-sqldb-apollo-security_auditing.md

 Auditing writes database events to an audit log.
 Auditing helps you maintain regulatory compliance, understand database activity, and gain insight into discrepancies and anomalies that could indicate business concerns or suspected security violations.

 ## Overview, setup, and configuration of Azure SQL Database Auditing

-This article guides users for Azure SQL DB Auditing setup and configuration demo video including known issues and limitations.
+This article guides users through setup and configuration of Azure SQL DB Auditing.
+Included is a configuration demo video, and a list of known issues and limitations.

 :::Section Configuration demo:::